Table of Contents

 Step 2: Structured Self-Checking

 Before seeking further testing, spend two weeks keeping a diary.
-Note down:
+Note down energy levels, temperature sensitivity, lifestyle factors, and your medication routine.

 Step 3: Targeted Private Testing